Florida’s Business Agenda

 - Continuing to strengthen Florida’s leadership role in private and public space exploration;

 - Creating job opportunities and greater economic diversity in Florida’s rural communities; and

 - Seizing the opportunity of Florida’s veteran population while growing our military and defense industries.

-Preparing Florida’s Infrastructure for Resiliency and Future Growth
+Preparing Florida’s Infrastructure for Smarter Growth

 - Protecting Florida’s water future by supporting infrastructure investments and science-based solutions that allow our state to grow while protecting our most precious natural resources;